Randkill/Randkill.github.io/about.md

 2019
 <br>
-**New York City Neighbourhood Map by Clustering:** :Used a New York City Buildings Stats dataset and clustering algorithms KMeans and DBScan inorder to try to make a secondary map of NY neighborhoods with their latitude and longitude.
+**New York City Neighbourhood Map by Clustering:** :Used a New York City Buildings Stats dataset and clustering algorithms KMeans and DBScan in an attempt to make a secondary map of NY neighborhoods with their latitude and longitude.
 <br>
 <br>
 Used Technologies: Python, NumPy, Pandas, scikit-learn, and Matplotlib